eProsima/Micro-XRCE-DDS-docs/docs/client.rst

 That allows customizing the *Client* library size, if there are features that are not used.
 The profiles can be chosen using CMake arguments and start with the prefix ``PROFILE``.
 As part of these profiles, the user can choose between several transport layers.
-Communication with the *Agent* is done through the transport you choose.
+The communication with the *Agent* is done through the transport chosen by the user.

 The implementation of the transport depends on the platform.
 The next tables show the current implementation.